QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 systemctl start my-tcp-service.socket
 ~~~

-When the qube `unstrusted` has started (after a first reboot), you can directly access the service of `mytcp-service` running on port `444` as `localhost:444`.
+When the PedOS VM `unstrusted` has started (after a first reboot), you can directly access the service of `mytcp-service` running on port `444` as `localhost:444`.

-Port forwarding to a qube from the outside world
+Port forwarding to a PedOS VM from the outside world
 ------------------------------------------------

-In order to allow a service present in a qube to be exposed to the outside world in the default setup (where the qube has sys-firewall as network VM, which in turn has sys-net as network VM) the following needs to be done:
+In order to allow a service present in a PedOS VM to be exposed to the outside world in the default setup (where the PedOS VM has sys-firewall as network VM, which in turn has sys-net as network VM) the following needs to be done:

  * In the sys-net VM:
     * Route packets from the outside world to the sys-firewall VM